Underwood-Inc/rituals/docs/README_MOD.md

 **Fire Sacrifice Edition - Auto-Installing Mod Version**

 This is the **Fabric mod** version of Rituals.
-It automatically installs the datapack and resourcepack when you add the mod to your mods folder - no manual installation required!
+It automatically installs the datapack when you add the mod to your mods folder - no manual installation required!

 ---